NikEmman/linked_list/README.md

 # linked_list
-An attempt to create linked lists in ruby
+An attempt to create linked lists in ruby for [TheOdinProject](https://www.theodinproject.com/) curriculum.